SaladTechnologies/salad-cloud-transcription-sdk-python/README.md

 ```

 ## Transcription Engines
-The SDK supports two transcription modes: `Complete` and `Lite`.
+The SDK supports two transcription modes: `Full` and `Lite`.
 The desired mode can be specified via the `engine` parameter of the `transcribe` method.
-When omitted it defaults to `Complete`.
+When omitted it defaults to `Full`.

 When using the `Lite` engine, the request object has to specify explicit defaults for a few of the properties: